-The cloister contains an almost unparalleled wealth of sculpture, where saints, religious figures, courtly ladies, knights and fantastical beasts like dragons and manticores can all be seen, some carved with a sense of humour that one might not expect in an austere Cistercian abbey.
+The cloister contains an almost unparalleled wealth of sculpture, where saints, religious figures, courtly ladies, knights, and fantastical beasts like dragons and manticores can all be seen, some carved with a sense of humor that one might not expect in an austere Cistercian abbey.

 Jerpoint Abbey has been declared a National Monument and has been in the care of the Office of Public Works since 1880.
 There is a Visitor Centre with an exhibition.

 Close to Jerpoint Abbey, at Newtown Jerpoint, are the ruins of a church where a local legend places the grave of Saint Nicholas.